ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ![CP Model] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/CriticalMeanMaximal_CP_Model_Extended.jpg)

-You can also show a CP curve, based on one of GoldenCheetah's CP model, by going to the 'CP Model' tab in the configuration, selecting one of the available models and either using the default parameters (of the model) or adjusting them to your needs.
+You can show the theoretical CP curve, based on one of GoldenCheetah's models, by going to the `CP Model` tab in the configuration, selecting one of the available models and either using the default parameters (of the model) or adjusting them to your needs.

 ## Distribution